Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 [15:37:35.000] INFO: Server is listening on port 5000...
 ```

-Your API should start up and be accessible via port 5000 - `http://localhost:5000`.
+Your API server should start up and be accessible via port 5000 - `http://localhost:5000`.
 On visiting it, a Pretty-print response like the one below indicate that you're started and all good to go.

 ```json
 {